mynodebtc/mynode_docs/docs/lightning/rtl.md

-# Ride the lightning (RTL)
+# Ride the Lightning (RTL)

-A GUI to manage lightning channels
+A GUI to manage Lightning channels

 ## Usage